AsciiDoc Markup Language.

 The recommended ID convention follows the recommended AsciiDoc Custom ID and Reference Text syntax of [#sec-id] instead of the legacy [[sec-id]] syntax.

 Asciidoctor also auto-generates section IDs, so creating a separate ID for each section is not strictly necessary.
-However, use of custom IDs defines a stable anchor for linking to a section using a cross reference (xref), which will both help future authors and the editing process. manually defining custom IDs for sections is recommended.
+However, use of custom IDs defines a stable anchor for linking to a section using a cross reference (xref), which will both help future authors and the editing process.
+Manually defining custom IDs for sections is recommended.

 Table 1.
 Section ID Conventions